slbabin/poster-shop-gp/README.md

     - This page shows the order details of the purchase that was just carried out.
         - Order summary - The order summary page provides a comprehensive overview of the customer's purchase.
 A unique order number is also provided.
-        - Return To Store Button - This button brings the user back to the store where they can continue to browsing posters on offer.
+        - Return To Store Button - This button brings the user back to the store where they can continue to browse posters on offer.

      ![Site's home page screenshot](docs/images/order-confirmation.png)